vjbhang/React-Context-API-Example/README.md

 If the receiving component needs to update based on context changes, have the component subscribe to changes by using a `Consumer` tag.
 With the `Consumer` tag as a wrapper, have the component return as an arrow function within `{}` with the receiving `value` props declared.
 Example: `<ThemeContext.Consumer> {({toggleTheme, theme}) => ( <Container prop={toggleTheme} prop2={theme} /> )} </ThemeContext.Consumer>`

 When consuming multiple contexts, "To keep context re-rendering fast, React needs to make each context consumer a separate node in the tree."

+Added 2/15/2021:
+Had some misunderstanding.
+When not using the Provider but only Consumer for the Context, the default values _are_ called.
+Otherwise, use Provider for subscribed components where the context is being dynamically changed.